raydiak/Inline-Lua/README.md

 ## Status

+Both Lua 5.1 and LuaJIT are supported.
 Evaluating Lua code works.
 A LuaJIT demo game split across several files with OpenGL and SDL FFI bindings was even successfully tested.

 Any number of values can be passed to and returned from Lua.
 Simple values (boolean, nil, number, string) all work.
 Tables work with some conversion